ceylanmesut/ceylanmesut.github.io/_posts/2019-07-09-classification.md

-Fraud transactions do not follow certain distribution but distribution of non-fraud transactions has positive skewness.
-Also one can observed that effect of day pattern on amount of transactions.
-Both fraud and non-fraud transactions decrease in the night time.
+Fraud transactions do not follow certain distribution but distribution of **non-fraud transactions has positive skewness.**